CHAPTER SIXTEEN

 “How’d he do that?”

 “He stuffed them up his shirt and walked them out to the car.
-I saw the cases when we left.
-He gave me a Blake shrug and said Fuck those kids!”
+When I saw the cases, he gave me a Blake shrug and said, Fuck those kids!”

 Mitchell laughed.
 “That’s funny as shit.”